A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-In Section \ref{sec:algorithm}, we introduce the SSPG framework for solving the problem~\eqref{eq:minmax}.
-We first construct a smoothing function, then give our proposed algorithmic framework, and finally provide the convergence analysis.
+Section~\ref{sec:liter} provides a review of the related literature.
+In Section~\ref{sec:algorithm}, we introduce the SSPG framework for solving the problem~\eqref{eq:minmax}.
+We first construct a smoothing function, then give our proposed algorithmic framework, and finally provide the convergence analysis, {with proofs given in Appendix \ref{sec:proof}}.
 Numerical results are presented in Section~\ref{sec:numerical}.
-The proofs of some lemmas and theorems are given in Section \ref{sec:proof}.
-Finally, we conclude the paper in Section \ref{sec:conclu}.
+We conclude the paper in Section~\ref{sec:conclu}.